Updated: Aug 24

 The rest of the 19th century saw one failed federal or state battle after another with a few notable exceptions, such as Colorado and Idaho.
 Susan B. Anthony was arrested for voting in 1872.
 In 1874, in Myner v.
 Happerstett, the US Supreme Court ruled that being a citizen does not guarantee suffrage.

 Stanton voted in Tenafly in 1880, and “the whole town is agape with my act.”
 By 1907, women such as Stanton’s daughter Harriet Stanton Blatch, began to adopt the English suffragists' tactics of parades, street speakers, and pickets.

-Momentum started to build — Washington state granted women the vote in 1910, California in 1911, and Oregon, Arizona and Kansas in 1912.
+Momentum started to build — Washington State granted women the vote in 1910, California in 1911, and Oregon, Arizona and Kansas in 1912.
 Teddy Roosevelt’s Progressive Party included women’s suffrage on its platform in 1912.

 Alice Paul, of Moorestown, NJ, and others broke away from the National Women’s Suffrage Association to form the National Women’s Party in 1916.
-Beginning in January 1917, the Party posted silent “Sentinels of Liberty” at the White House.
+Beginning in January 1917, the Party posted silent “Sentinels of Liberty” at the White House gates.
 Nearly 500 women were arrested over the next year, and 168 served time in jail, where some were brutalized by their jailers.